openMetaAnalysis/Atrial-fibrillation-treatment-with-pulsed-field-ablation/README.md

 The forest plot for the primary outcomes is below.
 Additional [forest plots](files/forest-plots) of secondary analyses may be available.
 ![Principle results](files/forest-plots/Outcome-Primary.png)

-The network meeta-analysis forest plot for the primary outcomes is below.
+The network forest plot for the primary outcome is below.
 Additional [forest plots](files/forest-plots) of secondary analyses may be available.
 ![Principle results](files/forest-plots/network.png)

 <!--